 There is a quick guide online to the different techniques used to value law firms here:

-For those who like to see examples of values of law firm sales, here follows our very (very) guide for values for law firms.
+For those who like to see examples of values of law firm sales, here follows our very (very) rough guide for values for law firms.

 Scenario 1 – Sole Practitioner £75k Turnover

 A solicitors firm, sole practitioner, turnover £75,000, established 10 years, full claims history, no claims in the last five years, one member of staff, leased offices with five years left on the lease, subscriptions to a case management system and legal reference service (e.g. Lexus Nexus), full accounts available for the past three years and a PII premium of £5,000 per annum.